UkiDLucas/Lidar_Obstacle_Detection_SFND313/README.md

 ### Lesson 4 "Working with Real PCD"

 - Downsampling/filtering the Point Cloud Data
+-  The streaming point cloud (animation) is working!